-This Pocket Guide contains concise information on South Africa's infrastructure programme, which is driven and overseen by the Presidential Infrastructure Coordinating Commission (PICC).
+This Yearbook extensively covers the infrastructure programme, which is driven and overseen by the Presidential Infrastructure Coordinating Commission (PICC).
 The PICC brings together ministers, premiers and metro mayors under the leadership of the President and the Deputy President.

-Government has identified critical social infrastructure projects to lay the basis for the National Health Insurance (NHI) system, such as the refurbishment of health infrastructure.
+Government has identified critical social infrastructure projects aimed at laying the basis for the National Health Insurance (NHI) system, such as the refurbishment of health infrastructure.